QuickBooks for Manufacturing: How ERP Systems Can Enhance QuickBooks for Manufacturers

 3. Fear of Disruption

-Change can feel overwhelming, and many worry about potential disruptions during the switch to ERP.
+Change can feel overwhelming, and many worry about potential disruptions during the implementation of an ERP system.
 To minimize this risk, consider a phased implementation approach.
 By gradually rolling out different modules, you can adjust to the new system without overwhelming your team.